AndersDeath/diary2/000-current.md

 # 07 May - Sunday - Rome - 220 - day of immigration

 We was in Ikea today and it was beautiful.
 We tasted some delicious ikea food.
 I missed it so much.
-Basically we spent the whole day in that shopping mall
+Basically we spent the whole day in that shopping mall.
+Now we are in the motel.